Process Engineer Job Responsibilities

 Processes, Procedures & Reporting

 - Job Knowledge – Does the staff understand their job well.
 Is he/she driving his/her role effectively?

 - Process Documentation – How well does the staff have the Processes and Procedures for their Job/unit documented?

 - Processes & Procedures – How well does the staff understand and follow the laid down policies, processes, and procedures

-- Reporting – How well does staff get his reports submitted – Timesheets, project reports, etc
+- Reporting – How well does the staff get their reports submitted – Timesheets, project reports, etc

 Process Associate Job Responsibilities